TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 ### main_10fold.py ###

 The only .py file you need to run using the command in command.sh.
-It imports the dataloader, runs the main functions (and saves the trained model).
+It imports the dataloader and the model, runs the main functions (and saves the trained model).

 Please change the data path to where you save all ten folds of your MRI data! (there is a upper-cased notice at where you need to change the path)